 Voices of Hope!
 It’s a wrap!

-Our concerts are behind us now, but we will always remember our wonderful audiences!
+Our concerts are behind us now, but we’ll always remember performing this beautiful program –

 And mark your calendars for the full Chorale’s December 2026 concerts on Friday December 11 at 7PM,